yashhabib01/Frequently-Asked-Questions-FAQs-/README.md

 - **React**: For Frontend development with AntD.
 - **Redis**: Data store used for caching frequently accessed FAQs, improving performance and reducing database load.
 - **Google Translate**: Used for automatically translating FAQs into multiple languages.

+## FAQ System

+### Fetching FAQs (GET /faqs?lang=)

+- When a request is made, it first checks Redis cache for FAQs in the requested language.
+- If cached FAQs are found, they are returned immediately for fast response.
+- If no cache exists, FAQs are fetched from MongoDB.
+- If the requested language is not English and translations exist in the database, those are used.
+- If translations do not exist, the system automatically translates the FAQs.
+- The translated FAQs are then stored in Redis with a 2-minute expiry to optimize subsequent requests.

+### Strategy Behind 2-Minute Expiry for Other Languages

+- The English FAQs remain static and are fetched directly from MongoDB.
+- Other languages are dynamically translated and cached for 2 minutes.
+  - This ensures that frequently requested languages respond faster without querying MongoDB or translating repeatedly.
+  - It prevents stale data issues—if FAQs are updated, new translations will be fetched after cache expiration.
+  - If a translation is requested before expiry, it is served from cache, reducing load on the translation service and database.

+### Creating a New FAQ (POST /faqs)

+- New FAQs are added to MongoDB and immediately stored in the Redis cache for English.
+- Cached FAQs in other languages are not updated instantly; they will be regenerated on the next request after cache expiration.

+### Deleting an FAQ (DELETE /faqs/:id)

+- The system first validates the given ID.
+- If the FAQ exists, it is removed from MongoDB.
+- Cached FAQs (English) are updated by removing the deleted FAQ.

+### Handling Translations

+- If an FAQ is requested in a language that does not exist in MongoDB, automatic translation occurs.
+- These translations are then stored in Redis with a 2-minute expiry.
+- If a translated FAQ is later updated, the cache will naturally refresh on the next request after expiry.

+### Performance Optimization

+- Using Redis caching reduces the number of MongoDB queries.
+- 2-minute cache expiration ensures up-to-date translations without excessive API calls.
+- Only non-English FAQs are cached dynamically, while English FAQs remain permanently available.
+- The system balances fast retrieval and data consistency effectively.

 ## Setup Instructions